Healthy Homes Assessment Island Bay

 What We Do

-As building inspectors we handle all aspects involved in specialist house inspects.
-We are there to ensure you make the right choice when it comes to buying your next home.
+As building inspectors, we handle all issues of expert house inspects.
+We’re there to make sure that you make the best decision when buying your next home.

-We are serious about your investment We conduct comprehensive inspections so you won’t encounter any unpleasant or costly expenses, which means you can relax and focus on the fun parts of buying or owning the home.
+We consider your investment to be a serious one We conduct detailed checks to ensure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the exciting aspects of purchasing or owning the home.

-We specialise in a range of solutions to make sure that you are completely informed about the condition of any property that you might be contemplating buying or selling along with other solutions.
+We are specialised in a range of solutions to make sure that you are fully informed of the condition of any property you may be contemplating buying or selling and also other solutions.

-With our systematic approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into your reports, you can actually see any issues that could be identified.
-Through our comprehensive report, it is not surprising that we have so many customers who recommend our service to family and friends.
+With our systemised method of conducting your house inspection as well as the latest technology in software with digital photos embedded into your reports, you can actually see any issues discovered.
+Through our comprehensive report, it’s no wonder we have so many customers who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports